 The Best Internet Providers for Gaming in 2021

 Below is a list of the most popular ISPs and the relevant connection information for each.
-Check out which internet providers are available in your area by entering your zip code here.
+Check out which internet providers are available in your area by entering your zip code into our ISP search tool.

 |ISP||Connection Type||Download Speeds (Mbps)||Upload Speeds (Mbps)||Data Cap

 Gaming With the Different Types of Internet Connections

 The type of internet connection is a crucial factor as it affects ping and latency.

 DSL uses local phone lines to deliver the internet, which makes it the most widely available.
 However, it is usually the slowest as well as most unreliable as their bandwidth rates typically aren’t as advertised.